Tyrrrz/CliFx/Readme.md

 }
 ```

-Commands may or may not have a name (which is `"log"` in this case).
-Command that doesn't have a name is the default command, which is executed when the user doesn't specify a command.
-If your application doesn't define a default command, a stub will be provided at runtime automatically by CliFx.

-Commands usually also have options, each with a name (`"value"`, `"base"`), a short name (`'v'`, `'b'`), or both.
-Properties marked with `CommandOption` attribute need to be public and have an accessible setter.
-If you want to set a default value for an option, simply set the default value for the corresponding property.

-By implementing `ICommand`, you're required to provide an `ExecuteAsync` method.
-This is the method that will be called when the command is invoked.
-Its return type is `Task` in order to facilitate asynchronous execution, but if your command runs synchronously you can simply return `Task.CompletedTask` at the end.
+By implementing `ICommand` this class also provides `ExecuteAsync` method.
+This is the method that gets called when the user invokes the command.
+Its return type is `Task` in order to facilitate asynchronous execution, but if your command runs synchronously you can simply return `Task.CompletedTask`.

-When interacting with the console, the command is expected to use the `IConsole` instance provided as a parameter to `ExecuteAsync` instead of using `System.Console`.
-This makes testing easier because you will be able to substitute or mock `IConsole` in your tests.
+The `ExecuteAsync` method also takes an instance of `IConsole` as a parameter.
+You should use this abstraction to interact with the console instead of calling `System.Console` so that your commands are testable.

 Finally, the command defined above can be executed from the command line in one of the following ways: